ocaml/platform-blog/opam-1-2-travisci.md

 ## Creating an `opam` file

-As explained in the [previous post][pin], adding an `opam` file at the root of your project is now a very good idea.
-It's very easy with OPAM 1.2:
+As explained in the [previous post][pin], adding an `opam` file at the root of your project now lets you pin development versions of your project directly.
+It's very easy to create a default template with OPAM 1.2:

 ```
 $ opam pin add <my-project-name> . --edit